-Players with a single handed backhand are a dying breed in men’s tennis and are nearly non-existent in the women’s game.
+Players with a single handed backhand are a dying breed in men’s tennis and are nearly non-existent in the women’s game but in my opinion, a well hit one handed backhand is still one of the most beautiful shots to watch in tennis.

 1. Roger Federer